lurr98/implicit_meaning_annotation/implicit_meaning_task/resources/annotation_guidelines_implicit_meaning_updated.md

 # Annotation Guidelines: Implicit Meaning

 The goal of this annotation task is to find sentence pairs where one sentence contains **implicit meaning** that is made explicit in the other.
-More specifically, this means that, even though not everything is stated explicitly in the first sentence, **the understanding of the text does not change** when the information is added.
+More specifically, this means that, even though not everything is stated explicitly in the first sentence, **the understanding of the text would not change for most readers** when the information is added.

 The data that will be presented to you is from a dataset based on wikiHow articles.
 For every item you will first be shown the name of the article from which the texts were taken.
 Below that you will find two almost identical texts where one sentence is highlighted in bold.
 The bold sentence in the second text contains an additional element, marked in :blue-background[blue].
 Do not worry about other changes in the sentence.